rebipp/ppi/README.md

-# Plant-Pollinator Interactions Data Standard
+# Plant-Pollinator Interactions Vocabulary

 Plant-Pollinator Interactions is a standardized vocabulary maintained by the Brazilian Network on Plant-Pollinator Interactions.
-It extends [Darwin Core](https://github.com/tdwg/dwc) data stadanrd, and includes a glossary of terms (in other contexts these might be called properties, elements, fields, columns, attributes, or concepts) intended to facilitate the sharing of information about plant-pollinator interactions by providing identifiers, labels, and definitions.
+It extends [Darwin Core](https://github.com/tdwg/dwc) data standard, and includes a glossary of terms (in other contexts these might be called properties, elements, fields, columns, attributes, or concepts) intended to facilitate the sharing of information about plant-pollinator interactions by providing identifiers, labels, and definitions.

 # Documents